 Loving a band?
 Take advantage of their low-cost costume deposit.
 That could be $150usd while they are promoting vs. $300usd when you miss the cut off.

 GET A CREW.

 Two heads are better than one.
 Costs will always be less when it’s shared amongst a group.
 A group of four is the perfect number to offset hotel and transportation costs.
 If you plan to travel with 10 plus people, some carnival bands offer group rates, ask them if they offer any discounts, that $10 off can really add up.

 Paying off your costume early not only saves you time during distribution but it also eases the burden of spending $500 all at once.
 If possible, spend some money paying down your costume every paycheck.
 Whether it’s $25 or $100 per check, every bit helps.

 UTILIZE MONEY SAVING APPS

 If you are based in the USA and own a smart phone, there are apps that allow you to save mindlessly.
-I have Qapital (free) and the app rounds up my purchases and puts this extra change in my piggy bank.
-I bought a flight for $300 from this same piggy bank last year.
+I use Qapital [use code xw2ds8bm to get $25 once you sign up] and the app rounds up my purchases and puts this extra change in my piggy bank. which rolls over my purchases to the next dollar and saves it for me.
+For example if I spend $3.40, it will put 60 cents in my Qapital account.
+This really adds up!
+I bought a flight for $900 from this same piggy bank last year.
 I didn’t miss the money.

 CHECK YOUR MILEAGE ACCOUNT

-Carnivalists based in the Caribbean, what are some of your carnival spending tips?
+Carnivalists based in the Caribbean, what are some of your carnival saving tips?